aws-samples/aws-cdk-examples/go/hello-world/README.md

 There are a number of ways to do this, but the simplest is via `aws configure`.

 Once logged in, credentials should be made available via environment variables.
+Furthermore, the profile created should be set via the environment variable `$AWS_PROFILE`

 For additional information about configuring credentials with the AWS CLI, please refer to the following article: